Biodiversity is the variety of life. It is our safety net.

 Earth’s biodiversity is under threat

-Sadly, Earth’s biodiversity is under threat due to the overwhelming impact of humans.
-The destruction of natural habitats, introduction of foreign species, pollution, human-induced climate change and over-exploitation of natural resources is causing large-scale biodiversity loss.
+Earth’s biodiversity is under threat due to the overwhelming impact of humans.
+Habitat destruction, introduction of foreign and invasive species, pollution, human-induced climate change and over-exploitation of natural resources is causing large-scale biodiversity loss.

 Biodiversity in Australia